MadeByThePinsHub/LegalCodeSource/docs/iam/privacy.md

 ---
-title: Privacy Policy for The Pins Accounts IAM (Draft)
+title: Privacy Policy for The Pins Accounts IAM
-description: The legal code of the Pins' privacy policy for our Accounts IAM service.
+summary: The legal code of the Pins' privacy policy for our Accounts IAM service.
-date:
+date: 2019-10-29
 ---

 This privacy notice discloses the privacy practices for The Pins Team and our service, [Accounts IAM](https://iam.devhubcentral.ml).
 This privacy notice applies solely to information collected by this service, except where stated otherwise.
 It will notify you of the following: